-No. Periods of maternity, paternity, and adoption leave are counted as service in the calculation of the severance payment as per the collective agreement.
+No. Periods of maternity, paternity, and adoption leave are counted as service in the calculation of the severance payment.
+Periods of authorized leave without pay, up to a maximum of 52 weeks, count as service in calculating the severance payment amount.